logaretm/vee-validate/docs/content/guide/validation.md

 By default vee-validate adds multiple event listeners to your fields:

-- **input:** Adds a `handleInput` handler that updates the `meta.dirty` flag.
+- **input:** Adds a `handleInput` handler that updates the `meta.dirty` flag and updates the field value.
 - **change:** Adds a `handleInput` handler just like the input event but also adds a `handleChange` event that updates the field value and validates the field
-- **blur:** Adds a `handleBlur` handler that updates the `meta.touched` flag, and validates the field (does not update the value)
+- **blur:** Adds a `handleBlur` handler that updates the `meta.touched` flag.
 - **update:modelValue** Adds a `handleChange` handler to components emitting the `update:modelValue` event

 Notice that in all of these, the `handleChange` handler is the only one that triggers validation.
-This is because its the handler responsible for updating the value, which then triggers a validation check.
-You can configure whether the `handleChange` is added to any of these fields by using the `configure` helper:
+You can configure if a handler should validate by using the `configure` helper:

 ```js
 import { configure } from 'vee-validate';